handsontable/hyperformula/docs/guide/custom-functions.md

 ## Add a simple custom function

-As an example, let's create a function that accepts a person's first name as a string argument and returns a personalized greeting.
+As an example, let's create a custom function `GREET` that accepts a person's first name as a string argument and returns a personalized greeting.

 ### 1. Create a function plugin